kopsis/starr-ridge-hoa/_posts/handbook/2023-01-31-management-website.markdown

 categories: handbook
 ---
-Mission Management (the management company hired by the Starr Ridge HOA) provides a website that is access restricted to only registered homeowners.
+Mission Management (the management company hired by the Starr Ridge HOA) provides a web portal that is access restricted to only registered homeowners.
-That website is used for your personal property and payment portal, as well as information that is best kept within the community.
+That portal is used for your personal property and dues payments, as well as information that is best kept within the community.
 Such information includes legal stuff like Bylaws and CC&Rs, financial information, request forms, etc.

-For simplicity, we'll refer the the management company's website as *eUnify*.
+For simplicity, we'll refer to the management company's portal as *eUnify*.
 The same software is used for all the communities they manage.
-The Board has no control over the eUnify website.
+The Board has no control over the eUnify portal.
 In many cases, even the management company can do little more than submit a support request to the IT team that actually runs the site.
 If you have problems or need technical assistance, first check the [eUnify Knowledge Base](https://eunifyportal.freshdesk.com/support/solutions).